donhamiltoniii/dondon-blog/src/content/food/poultry/firecracker-chicken.md

 cookTime: 20 minutes
 servings: 6
 imgUrl:
 description: Ground chicken in sweet and spicy sauce.
-Make some veggies to go with it and you&#x27;re good to go.
+Make some veggies to go with it and you are good to go.
 notes:
 tags: [chicken, buffalo sauce, applesauce, ginger]
 ---